 This matter-of-fact objectivity, however, does not have the final word in the Williams sisters' accounts of trauma and grief.
 As editors of periodicals, the sisters assembled various genres within and across weekly or monthly installments, which offered a range of expressions resonant with their circumstantial suffering as well as broad-ranging domestic and national unrest.
-In the same volume in which Nellie announces her brother's status as missing in action, a poem entitled "Dear Brother, He is There" appeared in The Penfield Extra.
+Just a month following Nellie's announcement of her brother's status as missing in action, a poem entitled "Dear Brother, He is There" appeared in The Penfield Extra.
 Unlike Nellie's sardonic report of her brother's suspected fate, the poem eulogizes a brother, feared dead, while also celebrating the Christian hope in resurrection.
 Dedicated to "The Penfield Extra" and authored by a regular child contributor, N. D. Howe, the poem concludes: